MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: The Proposed Benchmark

-In addition to field-level recall, we employ an LLM-based evaluator to automatically assess interpretability.
-The model is prompted with both the generated and reference JSON structures and returns a scalar interpretability score (e.g., from 0 to 2) along with a rationale.
-This LLM-based subjective score complements the objective metric and improves human-aligned evaluation.
+In addition to field-level recall, we use an LLM-based evaluator to assess the interpretability and factuality of model outputs.
+The evaluator is prompted with the model-generated explanation and OCR-derived reference content, returning a scalar score (e.g., 0--2) and a brief rationale.
+This subjective score complements the objective metric by evaluating whether the output forms a report-grounded and internally consistent patient-facing explanation.

+In our setting, \textit{factuality} measures whether the generated explanation is strictly supported by evidence in the report, i.e., it is consistent with the extracted structured fields and does not introduce non-existent test items, values, units, or reference ranges. \textit{Interpretability} reflects whether the explanation is understandable to lay users by organizing results clearly (e.g., highlighting key abnormal items), using accessible language, and avoiding unsupported diagnoses or treatment recommendations. \textit{Reasoning quality} assesses whether abnormality and key takeaways are derived from value--range comparisons or discrete outcomes (e.g., positive/negative), without internal contradictions.

+While DeepSeek-R1 is used for both initial annotation and as the LLM judge, we decouple these roles.
+Model performance conclusions are based on objective field-level recall, independent of DeepSeek-R1's judgment.
+DeepSeek-R1 annotations are post-processed and verified by human reviewers to minimize systematic errors.
+The LLM-as-judge scores are primarily for ranking and qualitative comparison, further validated through a pilot human study in Section~4.2.